suneetnangia/server-side-wasm/README.md

 2. Server

     Role of this Wasm module is to run a server which listens on a pre-opened socket, in this solution a psuedo pub/sub module.
-[Work in Progress]

     `--server-socket-address` cmdline parameter in host app defines the endpoint on which server listens.